-However, the adoption of the rule should not change anything pertaining to the owner repossessing her animals.
+However, the adoption of the rule, which is nothing more than a mere edict, should not change anything pertaining to the owner repossessing her animals.
 First, since the defendant acquired the animals illegally to begin with, the time the owner missed spending with her animals started the moment the defendant took the animals under fraudulent circumstances.
 This was a clear breach of the contract to which both parties agreed.
-All of the time from July 2017, when the defendant acquired the animals, to the day she gets compensation for the animals from the defendant, is to be accounted for and may incur the Court to order the department to issue a special license allowing the possession of the animals by their owner which was denied to her when she did have licensing to exhibit the animals.
+All of the time from July 2017, when the defendant acquired the animals, to the day they are returned to her from the defendant, is to be accounted for and should incur the Court to order the department to issue a special license allowing the possession of the animals by their owner which was denied to her when she did have licensing to exhibit the animals.

 Moreover, possession does not equate to legal ownership over personal property, which is what animals are considered in every state of the nation.
 As a result, the owner can, and will, still legally assert her right as the animals' owner and decide where to place them if she is truly (not by word of the DEC) not allowed to possess the animals.